Application

 CMOS (Complementary Metal Oxide Semiconductor) is used in integrated circuits to to convert photons to electrons, in other terms what converts energy to create an image.
 A pure CMOS-based sensor is capable of SWIR wavelength detection without the use of expensive semiconductor materials, making it a cost-effective technology that enables seamless integration.

-What can a quantum photodetecting SWIR camera do?
+What can a SWIR camera do?

-Medium Material Detection
+Organic Material Detection

 Package Component Detection

-Certain plastics or objects become transparent using SWIR cameras, useful for fill detection and quality control
+Certain plastics or objects become transparent using SWIR cameras, useful for fill detection and quality control.

 Non-invasive Blood Vein Detection